textpw/assembly-otherwise/index.md

 <div class="page-wrapper">

-Welcome to the project.
-This site explores fragments, notes, and reassembly kits for understanding systems under stress...
+Welcome to the website for assembly otherwise.
+This project explores fragments, notes, and reassembly kits for understanding systems under stress.

 <main class="layout">
   <section class="module fragments">